2018ik/2018ik.github.io/_wiki/satan.markdown

 ## Tactics

 Satan is the father of lies (John 8:44).
 His tactics sow seeds of doubt to draw mankind away from faith in God's word.
+He is a crouching lion, and comes in through subtle, deceptive ways.
+As long as one gives ground in the smallest way, Satan can take advantage of that weakness to attack.

 ### Substitutes